-And his evil smirk became truly terrifying as he crossed over the threshold that was protected by the Fidelius Charm.
+And his evil smirk became truly terrifying as he crossed over the threshold that was protected by the now-useless Fidelius Charm.

 Again, he wanted to cackle at Pettigrew's betrayal; people were so easy to manipulate with a little fear and intimidation.
 Oh how Pettigrew had jumped at the chance to save his own hide at the expense of his friends.

 As he approached the front door, he slowed.
 Through the old, textured glass he caught a glimpse of the happy Potter family in the living room.
 They were tossing the little brat up and down in the air and making the most ridiculous faces at him.
 It almost caused him to be sick.

 Thankfully, the last joyful moment of the Potter family didn't last much longer for him to see.

 In his eagerness to cement his dominance over wizarding Britain, he blasted through the door and reveled in the familiar sounds of panic and fear that his presence naturally brought out in people.

 The woman, who he knew to be the muggleborn Lily Potter because he had tried recruiting the both of them to his cause because they were highly skilled with magic, took the child and ran upstairs while James bravely stood between him and his target.

 "You will never get him!"
 James screamed before engaging the Dark Lord in a duel.

 He lasted much longer than his victims normally did.
 It just proved how tragic it was that they hadn't joined his side when they had the chance; for many of his own Death Eaters could barely string a coherent sentence together, especially Crabbe and Goyle.
 Shame.